swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 <a name="authncontextclassref"></a>
 ###### 2.1.3.9.1.
 AuthnContextClassRef

-This element MAY be present to specify the Level of Assurance required in order to issue the signing certificate.
-This element serves only to determine the Level of Assurance required.
+This element MAY be present to specify the Level of Assurance(s) required in order to issue the signing certificate.

 <a name="requestedcertattributes"></a>
 ###### 2.1.3.9.2.
 RequestedCertAttributes